lauslim12/instamutual/README.md

 ```

 - Done!
 The output will be placed in the `out` folder.
 It will either be `output.json` or your chosen filename!

+- You have to do this once in a while (download your data and do all of the steps again) to stay updated on your unfollowers.

+## Tests

+So far, this program does not have tests yet.
+Contributions are very welcome.

 ## Contributing